-As previously mentioned, the future photovoltaic park is located in an area corresponding to a modified habitat, and where human activity has substantially modified the primary ecological functions of the territory and the species composition.
+As mentioned above, the solar PV plant is in an area corresponding to a modified habitat, and where human activity has substantially modified the primary ecological functions of the territory and the species composition.
 Of note is the presence in the study area of a significant number of specimens of American wattle, an exotic and invasive species.